abiel-lozano/Study-Bot/Documentation/studyBot.md

 	elapsedTime = 0
 ```

-For each captured frame, we convert it to grayscale and use the `cv2.aruco.detectMarkers()` function to get a matrix of the detected markers and their corresponding IDs.
-If any markers are detected, we iterate over the matrix and add the name of the object to the list, while avoiding repeats.
+For each captured frame, convert it to grayscale and use the `cv2.aruco.detectMarkers()` function to get a matrix of the detected markers and their corresponding IDs.
+If any markers are detected, iterate over the matrix and add the name of the object to the list, while avoiding repeats.

 ```python
 	while elapsedTime < 5: